dredge-dev/dredge-dev.github.io/_docs/03-drg.md

 $ drg <bucket_name> <workflow_name>
 ```

-For example, if a `new` workflow defined in the `issue` bucket, the workflow can be executed by running:
+For example, if a `build` workflow defined in the `ci` bucket, the workflow can be executed by running:

 ```
-$ drg issue new
+$ drg ci build
 ```

 ### exec command

-Execute a workflow from any Dredgefile.
+Execute a workflow from a remote Dredgefile.

 ```
 $ drg exec <source> <bucket_name> <workflow_name>
 ```

 The exec command takes the following parameters:
- * source: reference to the Dredgefile to execute
+ * `source`: reference to the Dredgefile to execute
- * bucket_name: (optional) name of the bucket
+ * `bucket_name`: (optional) name of the bucket
- * workflow_name: name of the workflow
+ * `workflow_name`: name of the workflow

 Supported sources:
  * Relative paths: `./<relative_path>` eg. `./utils/Dredgefile`